strimertul/stulbe/README.md

 - KV sync for remote applications
 - User-facing loyalty points info (redeem APIs not available yet sorry!)
-- Webhook subscription for alerts (WIP!)
+- Webhook subscription for alerts

 Platform support is limited to Twitch only for the time being (sorry!)